flutter/website/src/desktop.md

 already running.

-Create a new app in your IDE and it automatically creates iOS, Android, web and desktop versions of your app.
+Create a new app in your IDE and it automatically creates iOS, Android, web, and desktop versions of your app.
 From the device pulldown, select **windows (desktop)**, **macOS (desktop)**, or **linux (desktop)** and run your app to see it launch on the desktop.